 Production management involves taking decisions with respect to the quality, quantity, design and pricing of the product being created by the organization, i.e. its scope is limited to the production of goods.
 Operations management, however, has a wider scope compared to production management in that it pertains to the management of routine business activities, such as product quality, design, quantity, location, process, workforce requirement, storage, maintenance, inventory management, logistics, waste disposal, etc.

-Production management essentially focuses on offering the right quality of products at the right time, in the right quality and at the right price.
+Production management essentially focuses on offering the right quality of products at the right time, in the right quantity and at the right price.
 Operations management, however, focuses on using the organization’s resources in the most efficient and effective manner, so as to meet the requirements of customers.

 4. Organizations where it is prevalent